 The newly remodeled Atrium houses the 3SIXTY Bar, Bistro, and Market.
 The Market is a great option for a quick grab in the morning or anytime during the day if you need a snack.

-For dining on delicious and creative cuisine visit the 3SIXTY Bistro.
-They have a good choice of dishes.
+For dining visit the 3SIXTY Bistro.
+The menu has a large choice of dishes.
 The Bistro is a great option for a nice dinner after a long day of meetings or exploring in the city.

 For a more social environment, visit the 3SIXTY Bar.
 Great to hang out with friends or co-workers after a long day and have some drinks.

-As a Hyatt Goldpassport Diamond member (soon to be rebranded as World of Hyatt) you get access to the Regency Club on the top floor.
+As a Hyatt Gold Passport Diamond member (soon to be rebranded as World of Hyatt) you get access to the Regency Club on the top floor.
 If you are not a Diamond member you can buy a “Club Rate” for your room, which will also grant you access.
 The clubs are one of the features I love most about Hyatt.
 No matter if it’s the Regency Club, Grand Club, … you get great free breakfast here, some snacks in the afternoon and a nice and light dinner, which changes every day.
-After dinner, you can come here for some good and tasty deserts.
+After dinner, you can come here for some good and tasty desserts.
 The best of all is, everything is free and you can enjoy as much as you want.
 One of my favorite features here is the “fancy” coffee machine.
 I love coffee and the machine makes really good coffee.
 Much better than the instant brew in the guest rooms.
 The Regency Club has a small workstation to check your flights or print tickets and other documents.
-This is another great convenience all Hyatt Clubs have, at least all of the once I visited so far.
+This is another great convenience all Hyatt Clubs have, at least all of the ones I visited so far.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com